NogginBops/nogginbops.github.io/README.md

 I implemented this as my project for the course DH2323.
 I had previously seen the paper for [Linearly Transformed Cosines](https://eheitzresearch.wordpress.com/415-2/) and had been interested in implementing it and this was a perfect oppurtunity to do so.

-# Real-time GPU path tracer
+# Interactive GPU path tracer

 <img src="img/path-tracer4.png" alt="Path traced Cornell box." width="90%">

-I made a small real-time GPU path tracer for the course DH2323 at KTH.
+I made a small interactive GPU path tracer for the course DH2323 at KTH.
 It's written in C# using OpenTK, and has BVH acceleration.

 <img src="img/misc/bunny_bvh.png" alt="Stanford bunny containd within lots of BVH boxes." width="90%">